-- 1. What is fertility?
-Phosphorus as a limiting nutrient
+- What is fertility?

 - 2. Fertile places in Wester Ross

 - 3. Ecosystems and nutrient flow

-- Deforestation, fire and phosphorus export
+- 4. Deforestation, fire and loss of fertility

 - 5. Animals and phosphorus export

 - 6. How to conserve and replenish phosphorus?

 In Wester Ross, soils are thin and generally infertile: